Need to talk? Call 1800 882 436.

 Folic acid

-You should take at least 0.5mg of folic acid for at least one month before a planned pregnancy.
-A baby's growth is very quick in the first weeks of life — often before you know you are pregnant.
+Ideally, you would start taking 0.5 milligrams (mg) of folic acid daily at least one month before a planned pregnancy.
+A baby's brain grows quickly in the first few weeks after conception — some parts are formed before you know you are pregnant.

 Your doctor may recommend a higher dose of folic acid (5mg) if you: